ruppo-912116/Findings/Kafka.md

 5. What happens when a message is deleted from the queue? - For example, The retention was for 3 hours, then the time passes, how is the offset being handled on both sides?

 - If any consumer starts after the retention period, messages will be consumed as per auto.offset.reset configuration which could be latest/earliest.
 Technically, it's latest (start processing new messages), because all the messages got expired by that time and retention is a topic-level configuration.

+5. If i need to consume same messages in two consumers, how do we do it?

+- Remember, consumer group is used for parallelism. the group does the same thing. not including the consumers on the same group will do the trick.